Marxism–Leninism: Communist states

-The People's Democratic Republic of Yemen, abbreviated as PDRY (aka South Yemen) and existed between 1967 and 1990, was the only openly communist (Marxist-Leninist) state in the Arab world.
+The People's Democratic Republic of Yemen (PDRY), abbreviated as Democratic Yemen (aka South Yemen), existed as a Marxist–Leninist state between 1969 and 1990 and was the only openly communist state in the Arab world.
 South Yemen pursued a corresponding policy and became an important ally for the Soviet Union and Eastern bloc, because of its access to the Gulf of Aden.
 The USSR provided it with comprehensive assistance – loans, specialists and weapons.
 Relations between this communist state and many other Arab countries remained poor, since many communist figures from all over the region were hiding in South Yemen, after unsuccessful tryings to organize coup d'etats in their home countries.

 A photograph of Mengistu Haile Mariam, who was Ethiopia's military dictator from 1977 until his military overthrow in 1991.

 There were also communist states in Africa, such as Ethiopia.
 In 1974, the military overthrew Emperor Haile Selassie and installed a military junta known as the Derg.
 The Derg quickly aligned itself with the Soviet Union on the basis of communism, implementing Marxist-Leninist ideals that were radical for their country.
 The brutal imposition of their radical ideas led to a debilitating civil war.
 In 1977, after a series of political purges and executions, Mengistu Haile Mariam became the leader of the Derg.
 He continued this course and brought Ethiopia closer to the USSR, which became Ethiopia's main trading partner, supplying it with everything from weapons and equipment to military advisers and specialists.
 Mengistu ultimately built a highly militarized state with the largest army in sub-Saharan Africa.
 The Soviet Union pushed Mengistu to create a "People's Democratic" system, as was the case in the Eastern Bloc countries, but Mengistu did so very reluctantly: Ethiopia became the "People's Democratic Republic of Ethiopia" only in 1987.
 And although the Derg was formally dissolved, roughly the same people remained in power as before.

 In the other four existing socialist and people's democratic states, namely China, Cuba, Laos, and Vietnam, the ruling parties hold Marxism–Leninism as their official ideology, although they give it different interpretations in terms of practical policy.
 Marxism–Leninism is also the ideology of anti-revisionist, Hoxhaist, Maoist, and neo-Stalinist communist parties worldwide.
 The anti-revisionists criticise some rule of the communist states by claiming that they were state capitalist countries ruled by revisionists.
 Although the periods and countries vary among different ideologies and parties, they generally accept that the Soviet Union was socialist during Stalin's time, Maoists believe that China became state capitalist after Mao's death, and Hoxhaists believe that China was always state capitalist, and uphold the Albania as the only socialist state after the Soviet Union under Stalin.